But make the gift of empire without end."note

 - Not even Mussolini could ruin this one: the French and American republics, which intentionally attempted to recall Rome, used the fasces in their symbolism long before Mussolini.
 The French Fifth Republic still uses the fasces with an axe in its semi-official emblem, and the fasces are still found in many American symbols: the Seal of the Senate has crossed fasces with axes, while the Mace of the House and the armrests in the Lincoln Memorial are axeless fasces.

-- The swastika — The symbol most indelibly associated with the Nazis (in the West), it is very ancient, going back to the neolithic, and global, having been found throughout Europe, Asia, Africa, and the Americas.
+- The swastika — The symbol most indelibly associated with the Nazis (in the West), it is very ancient, going back to the neolithic, and global, having been found throughout Europe, Asia, Africa, and the Americas, and it was occasionally used in Roman artwork.
 It is related to the sun, as are most cross symbols.
 Outside of the Nazi co-opting of the symbol, the swastika is now (as it has always been in these regions) most associated with Buddhism and is commonly seen in and around Buddhist temples across Asia, from India to Japan.

 Oh, and, just in case you did not know, Julius Caesar was not an emperor.
 He died almost 20 years before Rome became an empire, for that matter.
 It is true, though, that he was a monarch in all but name by the time he died, and played a critical role in helping Rome transition into an empire.